treefrogframework/treefrog-framework/3rdparty/mongo-c-driver/docs/source/sphinx/source/index.rst

 The API was completely revamped in v0.4.
 Another backward-breaking change (support for `write_concern`) was added in v0.6.
 Default write acknowledgement with mongo_client and BCON (BSON C Object Notation) were added in v0.7.
+Uniform init/destroy pairing, improved support for 64-bit architectures and Windows, enhanced GridFS are in v0.8.

 :doc:`tutorial`
     An overview of the driver's API.